-Sign up with Proctor & Gamble and get a FREE baby proofing kit, which includes two cupboard handle locks and two cupboard latches.
-This freebie comes, I received mine last week.
+Sign up with Proctor & Gamble and get a FREE baby proofing kit, including two cupboard handle locks and two cupboard latches.
+This freebie comes; I received mine last week.

 Please note: They take MONTHS to arrive.
 One kit per household, limited time only, while supplies last.
 Offer valid to USA, Canada & Puerto Rico only.

 Order Your FREE Baby Proofing Kit Here

-Sign up to Get FREE P&G Sample Pack Here
+Sign up to Get a FREE P&G Sample Pack Here

 Baby Proofing Tips

 - Get down on your hands and knees, and take a new look around your house for anything that could harm your baby or toddler.

 - Make sure every surface below your chest level is clear of any dangers.